San Francisco–Oakland Bay Bridge: Western span retrofit

-Separated and protected bicycle lanes are a visually prominent feature on the south side of the new eastern section.
-The bikeway and pedestrian path across the eastern span opened in October 2016 and carries recreational and commuter cyclists between Oakland and Yerba Buena Island.
-The original eastern cantilever span had firefighting dry standpipes installed.
-No firefighting dry or wet standpipes were designed for the eastern section replacement, although, the firefighting wet standpipes do exist on the original western section visible on both the north-side upper and lower decks.
+2007 Cosco Busan oil spill

-The original eastern section closed permanently to traffic on August 28, 2013, and the replacement span opened for traffic five days later.
-The old original eastern section was dismantled between January 2014 and November 2017.
+In 2007, a container ship then named the Cosco Busan, and subsequently renamed the Hanjin Venezia, collided with the Delta Tower fender, resulting in the Cosco Busan oil spill.

 October 2009 eyebar crack, repair failure and bridge closure

 During the 2009 Labor Day weekend closure for a portion of the replacement, a major crack was found in an eyebar, significant enough to warrant bridge closure.
 Working in parallel with the retrofit, California Department of Transportation (Caltrans), and its contractors and subcontractors, were able to design, engineer, fabricate, and install the pieces required to repair the bridge, delaying its planned opening by only 1 1/2 hours.
 The repair was not inspected by the Federal Highway Administration, which relied on state inspection reports to ensure safety guidelines were met.

 On October 27, 2009, during the evening commute, the steel crossbeam and two steel tie rods repaired over Labor Day weekend snapped off the Bay Bridge's eastern section and fell to the upper deck.
 This may have been due to metal-on-metal vibration from bridge traffic and wind gusts of up to 55 mph, which resulted in one of the rods breaking off and caused one of the metal sections to come crashing down.
 Three vehicles were either struck by or hit the fallen debris, though there were no injuries.
 On November 1, Caltrans announced that the bridge would probably stay closed at least through the morning commute of Monday, November 2 after repairs performed during the weekend failed a stress test on Sunday.
 BART and the Golden Gate Ferry systems added supplemental service to accommodate the increased passenger load during the bridge closure.
 The bridge reopened to traffic on November 2, 2009.

 The pieces that broke off on October 27 were a saddle, crossbars, and two tension rods.